-These findings served as a starter and we then screened through, overviewed and reviewed papers and databases with statistics to deepen some of the findings or underline them with current data.
-We also read single papers, attended webinars and the Conference of Food Systems 2030 in December 2023 in Brussels to take other issues into consideration.
+Figure 2 - Word Cloud example "Novel Foods" (Source: Fraunhofer ISI) These findings served as a starter and we then screened through, overviewed and reviewed papers and databases with statistics to deepen some of the findings.
+We also read single papers, attended webinars and the Conference of Food Systems 2030 (December 2023, Brussels) to take other issues into consideration.
 And we re-clustered some of the findings from the automated clusters mentioned above.
-But we did intentionally not evaluate the findings according to pre-described criteria as we did not want to impose our search biases or the biases of "experts" into this search.
 We hosted all the findings in Excel files and provided them for the CDIs on our FOSTER SharePoint.
-The task of the CDI members was then to add to the findings, reformulate them, and assess if they were interesting knowledge (new or existing) to them at all.
+The task of the CDI members was then to add to the findings, reformulate them, and assess if they were interesting to them at all.
 Each file contained between 17 and 67 findings.
+In February 2024, the findings were selected according to the assessments and single questions were discussed in a joint workshop on February 19, 2024.
+On the following pages, please find the selection after the workshop.